Chocolate Chip Cookie Recipe

 Maybe a little, but truthfully, I care most about how fast a recipe is.
 I hate waiting for doughs to chill.
 I am impatient.
 Me want cookie NOW.

 So this recipe is quick.
-There’s no chilling whatsoever, and you don’t even have to set out butter ahead of time to soften, as this recipe uses melted butter.
+There’s zero chill time whatsoever, and you don’t even have to set out butter ahead of time to soften, as this recipe uses melted butter.

 And the flavor is still plenty delicious without “aging.”